 Demonstrate the functionality of your AND gate for your instructor.

 For our grand finale,

-build a SR flip-flop by connecting your two NOR gates
+build a SR flip-flop by building and connecting

 as shown below.
-You should already have one NOR on your
+You should already have one NOR on the

-Practice setting the outputs of your flip-flop and then show the lab instructor how you can turn Q on and off by changing the inputs to R and S.
+Practice setting the outputs of your flip-flop and then show the lab instructor how you can turn the output Q on and off by changing the inputs R and S.